 How people in your business see creativity determines how creative your company is.

-Some people like to call it ‘stakeholder management.’
-But, those same people like using words like ‘paradigm shift’ and ‘game changer’.
+Some call this ‘stakeholder management.’
+But, they’re the same people who like using words like ‘paradigm shift’ and ‘game changer’.
 Don’t be one of those people.

 Influencing people to do stuff is how you get things done in business.
 It’s part of your culture.
-Who you need to influence is anyone who can help you bring an idea to life.
+Who you need to influence are those who can help bring the idea to life.
 And you want to handle anyone likely to get in the way of making it happen.
 Simple, right?
 But wait a minute.